Auction your modern enthusiast car — anything cool and exciting from the 1980s to the 2020s.

 Once your submission is accepted, we’ll need some additional information from you – like detailed photos, service and ownership history, etc. Don’t worry – we’re here to help you throughout the process!

-Once you’ve paid and provided us with all of the necessary information and photos, we’ll create a draft of your listing for you to approve.
+Once you’ve provided us with all of the necessary information and photos, we’ll create a draft of your listing for you to approve.
 Once you’ve reviewed and approved it, we’ll work with you to schedule your auction, and it will go live shortly thereafter!

 Once your auction ends, you’ll be given the buyer’s contact information and vice-versa, in order to finalize the details and logistics of the transaction.
 Learn more about Finalizing the Sale.